About JCUA

 We organize our people and resources to advance racial and economic justice

-JCUA works in close collaboration with directly impacted communities on campaigns to transform unjust systems and bring material improvements to people’s lives.
+JCUA works in collaboration with directly impacted communities to transform unjust systems and bring material improvements to people’s lives.
 Our Community Safety Committee advocates for robust accountability of the Chicago Police Department and the expansion of non-carceral approaches to public safety.
 Our Immigration Justice Committee advocates for municipal, state, and federal legislation to protect and support immigrant communities.
 Our Housing & Economic Justice Committee advocates for solutions to homelessness and for progressive taxation and distribution of resources.
-Our Community Ventures Program strengthens neighborhoods by providing zero-interest loans for affordable housing and economic development projects.
+Our Community Ventures Program (CVP) strengthens neighborhoods by providing interest-free loans for affordable housing and economic development projects.

 We equip leaders with the tools and support they need to shape the future

 JCUA develops powerful leaders in the Jewish community by providing training, mentorship, and opportunities for personal growth.
-Our Youth Organizing programs — including Or Tzedek, the Organizing Fellowship, and Youth Organizing Caucuses — create space for teens and young adults to learn about social justice through a Jewish lens.
+Our Youth Organizing programs — including the Or Tzedek Teen Internship and our Youth Organizing Caucuses — create space for teens and young adults to learn about social justice through a Jewish lens.
 Our training programs — on antisemitism & white supremacy, racial justice, and community organizing — ensure our activism is grounded in historical knowledge and shared political analysis.
-Through our Individual Leadership Plans (ILPs), we work one-on-one with members to bring intentional support to their individual growth and role within JCUA.
+Through Individual Leadership Plans (ILPs), we work one-on-one with JCUA members to bring intentional support to their individual growth and role within JCUA.

 We build a world free of antisemitism and white supremacy